[Commander] Talius was stunned.

 “I’m a scientist!”
 Ethan tried to say.

+The warrior scowled, fiercely.
 “A [Scientist]?
 Do you take me for a fool?
 I’ve never heard of such a class!”
-The warrior was scowling.

-“You don't have classes where you come from?”
-The man asked skeptically.
+“You don’t have classes where you come from?”
+The man was skeptical now.

 A grim realization dawned on Ethan at that moment.
 He looked at the leftmost corner of his vision.
-There was a flashing prompt there, it lay forgotten in the heat of the situation.
+A flashing prompt laid there, forgotten in the heat of the situation.

 “Yes!”
 He thought as he focused on the prompt.